 - 8 egg yolks (See post under the recipe for suggestions on how to use the 8 egg whites!)

-Although this recipe is made quickly, allow time for soaking.
+- Although this recipe is made quickly, allow time for soaking (to create a super-smooth nut milk).
 Larger nuts need to soak overnight.
 So plan one day in advance if you're using larger nuts.
 Seeds like hemp, pine nuts or nuts like cashews only require a short soaking time.
 Other nuts, like macadamia nuts, need an overnight soaking or a minimum of 6 hours.

-Variation 2 — To make the room temperature or warm custard even thicker, for scooping up wobbly bites on a muffin or cake, add 2 Tablespoons chia seeds, stirring the seeds in quickly and thoroughly.
+- Variation 2 — To make the room temperature or warm custard even thicker, for scooping up wobbly bites on a muffin or cake, add 2 Tablespoons chia seeds, stirring the seeds in quickly and thoroughly.
 (This is delicious!)
-Allow the mixture to set up and thicken 10-15 full minutes before serving.
+Allow the mixture to set up and thicken 10 to 15 full minutes before serving.